fisherra/fisherankney/_posts/2019-05-21-r-lang-read-write-csv.md

 <hr>

-Perhaps the most versatile file type, .csv files are ubiquitous.
-Reading and writing comma-separated value files is often the first and last step of an analysis in R.
+Perhaps the most conventional file type to store data, .csv files are ubiquitous.
+Reading and writing comma-separated value files can often be the first and/or last step of an traditional data analysis project.

-It is advantageous to use the readr library (a part of the tidyverse) to read and write .csv files for several reasons.
-Readr functions use more consistent naming schemes, offer the user more intuitive parsing, and are much faster than base R. Readr also automatically loads your data as a tibble.
-If you're looking for more speed, it may be useful to check out the data.table package instead.
+It is advantageous to use the readr package (a part of the tidyverse) over base R to read and write your .csv files for several reasons.
+Readr functions use a more consistent naming scheme, offer the user more intuitive parsing, and are much faster than base R. Readr also automatically loads your data as a useful tibble.
+On the other hand, if you're looking for more speed, it may be useful to check out the data.table package instead.

 <br>